Revisit Sorting Algorithms in C++

 Shell Sort

-There are things like binary insertion sort, which is basically same as this.
+There are things like binary insertion sort, which is conceptually similar but still quadratic in the worst case.

 void shell_sort(vector<int>& vec) {